rmw-dart/try/README.md

 # try_catch

-try call a async function , return value same as the function, on exception print error and ignore
+try call a async function , return value same as the function , on exception print error and ignore

 ## use